volodymyrhudyma/blog/content/blog/render-raw-html-in-react.md

 const App = () => <div dangerouslySetInnerHTML={{ __html: cleanHTML }} />;
 ```

-Read [the documentation](https://www.npmjs.com/package/dompurify) to find out what tags are allowed by default and how to allow/disallow specific ones.
+Read [the documentation](https://www.npmjs.com/package/dompurify) to find out which tags are allowed by default and how to allow/disallow specific ones.

 ## Way 2: Using Extrernal Libraries

-One of the best available libraries is [html-react-parser](https://www.npmjs.com/package/html-react-parser).
-It allows parsing HTML code in both, Node.js and browser.
+One of the best libraries available is [html-react-parser](https://www.npmjs.com/package/html-react-parser).
+It allows parsing HTML code both in Node.js and in the browser.

-Let's install this library:
+Install the library:

 `yarn add html-react-parser`